 Birthright offers caring, non-judgmental and confidential support to women who are distressed by an unplanned pregnancy.
 Services include free pregnancy testing, medical, legal, educational, and housing referrals, maternity and baby clothes, and emotional support.
 The site contains a 24-hour hotline for women in need.

 BodyPositive looks at ways we can feel good in the bodies we have.
 Learn about the “body disparagement free zone”; resources for larger women; and cultural issues related to body image.
 This site also contains a message board for the exchange of ideas related to positive body image.
 If body acceptance is a difficulty for you, check out this helpful site.

 There is no better time to gain employment experience and work towards your career goals then during the college years.
-Link onto the Experiential Learning Office’s website to learn about great Co-op and internship opportunities, the annual job fair, and resume and interviewing workshops which are offered at Caldwell College.
+Link onto the Experiential Learning Office’s website to learn about great Co-op and internship opportunities, the annual job fair, and resume and interviewing workshops which are offered at Caldwell University.

 Were you aware that Donny Osmond struggles with social anxiety?
 To find out more about anxiety and depression, click on to this website.
 Recent articles include “Holiday Stress,” “Male Depression: The Silent Epidemic,” and “Sometimes Laughter Can be the Best Medicine.”
 This site will also help you locate free mental health programs and screenings.